xiaogit/xiaogit.github.io/README.md

 ##Copyrights

-> I built this project forked and revised from [https://agusmakun.github.io](https://agusmakun.github.io)
+> I built this project by forking and revising from  [https://agusmakun.github.io](https://agusmakun.github.io).
+For the time being this project basicly has no difference with it, I'll customize it into my appetite continuously.

 ----

 ###previous version contents

 * below are origin contents, I keep them so I can refer to them before I figure out how this github-pag e works.

 ## My Stack Problems

 > This project forked and has been modified from [A simple grey theme for Jekyll](https://github.com/liamsymonds/simplygrey-jekyll), and the search posts using [Super Search](https://github.com/chinchang/super-search)